Erin Coughlan de Perez

 Senior Advisor, Red Cross Red Crescent Climate Centre

-Erin Coughlan de Perez bridges science, policy, and practice in her research on climate risk management around the world.
+Erin bridges science, policy, and practice in her research on climate risk management around the world.
 She focuses on extreme events, exploring how droughts, floods, heatwaves, and other climate shocks can be anticipated before they happen.
-Erin works with humanitarian teams on early warning systems for disasters, and she spearheaded the rise of Anticipatory Action in the humanitarian sector.
-Erin researches the adoption and effectiveness of climate change adaptation measures.
+Erin works with humanitarian teams to develop early action protocols to avoid disaster impacts, and she researches the adoption and effectiveness of climate change adaptation measures.

-Erin comes to the Center from the Red Cross Red Crescent Climate Centre, where she built a global climate science team and led the first forecast-based financing pilots in the Red Cross Red Crescent Movement.
-Erin retains a technical advisor position at the Climate Centre, to maintain links to humanitarian operations around the world.
-Erin was formerly an associate at Columbia University.
+Erin comes to the Feinstein Center from the Red Cross Red Crescent Climate Centre, where she built a global climate science team and led the first Forecast-based Financing pilots in the Red Cross Red Crescent Movement.
+Erin retains a senior advisor position at the Climate Centre, to maintain links to humanitarian operations around the world.
+Erin was formerly an Associate at Columbia University.

 Erin received her Ph.D. from Vrije Universiteit Amsterdam, her M.A. in climate and society from Columbia University, and her B.S. in environmental science and international development from McGill University.

-Erin lives in Boston with her partner and children.
+Erin lives in Boston with her partner and children, where they are active foster parents and beekeepers.

 • Disaster risk management